-- To tackle students from varied backgrounds to a highly focused training in analytical abilities, visualization, communication and representation skills. - To understand the various elements of design from nature and manmade environment - To theoretically understand first the various elements of basic design relationship, and principles and demonstrate the same through drawing exercises. - To understand the elements and principles of Basic Design as the building blocks of creative design through exercises that will develop the originality, expression, skill and creative thinking. - To involve students in a number of exercises to understand the grammar of design and visual composition. - To enable the understanding of 3D Composition by involving students in a number of exercises which will help generation of a form from a two dimensional / abstract idea. - To enable the understanding of the relationship between the grammar of design and architecture by involving the students in semin ARP / workshops and simple exercises which will look at building form analytically.
+- To tackle students from varied backgrounds to a highly focused training in analytical abilities, visualization. - To theoretically understand first the various elements of basic design relationship, and principles and demonstrate the same through drawing exercises. - To understand the elements and principles of Basic Design as the building blocks of creative design through exercises that will develop the originality, expression, skill and creative thinking. - To involve students in a number of exercises to understand the grammar of design and visual composition. - To enable the understanding of 3D Composition by involving students in a number of exercises which will help generation of a form from a two dimensional / abstract idea. - To enable the understanding of the relationship between the grammar of design and architecture by involving the students in seminars, workshops and simple exercises which will look at building form analytically.